TimovNiedek/genre-classifier-msd/README.md

 * AWS account
 * AWS credentials should be available in environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, following the [AWS Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build) instructions.
 * Poetry should be installed, following the [installation instructions](https://python-poetry.org/docs/#installation).
+* An account on [docker hub](https://hub.docker.com/) - this can be created for free if you do not have one yet.
+Create a public repository, for example `yourusername/genre-classifier-train`.
+This is necessary to be able to deploy the flow by building a docker image and pulling it on the Prefect server.

 ### Set up infrastructure